CesarDGN95/CesarDGN95/README.md

 - 👋 Hi, I’m @CesarDGN95 or Gin-Sama69 on WZ ;)
+- 💻 By day, I'm a .NET Jr Developer
 - 👀 I’m interested in ...
-Backend with Go, C# and React Native
+Backend with Go and React technologies
 - 🌱 I’m currently learning ...
 Go, React JS and React Native.
 - 💞️ I’m looking to collaborate on ...
 Open Source Community 🧡
 - 📫 How to reach me ... davidnarro1995@gmail.com